dsa-ou/allowed/docs/usage.md

 python allowed.py -m file1.py file2.py
 python allowed.py file1.py --methods file2.py
 ```
+Note that the second command also checks the method calls in _both_ files,
+not just in the second file.

 ### Organising by units

-`allowed` assumes that your course or textbook is organised in 'units'
+`allowed` assumes that your course is organised in 'units'
-(lessons, weeks, chapters, whatever you want) and that they are cumulative:
+(lessons, weeks, textbook chapters, whatever you want) and that they are cumulative:
-a Python construct introduced in a unit can be used in any subsequent unit.
+a Python construct taught in a unit can be used in any subsequent unit.

 By default, `allowed` uses all units, i.e. checks against all the material introduced.
 Option `-u N` or `--unit N` will check code against